Medical Device Legal & Compliance

 - Develop necessary information to submit a 510(k) or PMA, including labeling.

-Product requiring PMAs are Class III devices are high risk devices that pose a significant risk of illness or injury, or devices found not substantially equivalent to Class I and II predicate through the 510(k) process.
+A 510(k) must demonstrate that the device is substantially equivalent to one legally in commercial distribution in the United States: (1) before May 28, 1976; or (2) to a device that has been determined by the FDA to be substantially equivalent.
+Products requiring PMAs are Class III devices, which are high-risk devices that pose a significant risk of illness or injury, or devices found not substantially equivalent to Class I and II predicates through the 510(k) process.
 The PMA process is more involved and includes the submission of clinical data to support claims made for the device.
-The PMA is an actual approval of the device by FDA.
+The PMA is an actual approval of the device by the FDA.
+Significantly, the FDA now considers mobile medical apps that function like medical devices to be medical devices and subject to medical device regulation.

 Types of Medical Devices